-There is complete transparency with the current portfolio and all transactions shown. ¬†I explain all trades through my blog and although¬†I do not pretend to have all the answers, I hope the site provides food for thought to more experienced investors¬†as well as helping those who are new to managing their own portfolios.¬†I believe JohnsInvestmentChronicle is unique: There are plenty of “tipsters” who will remind you of the “good ones” and quietly forget the disasters; I do not have that luxury as the Portfolio is there for all to see, backed with real money; mine!
+There is complete transparency with the current portfolio and all transactions shown. ¬†I explain all trades through my blog and hope the site provides food for thought to more experienced investors¬†as well as helping those who are new to managing their own portfolios.¬†I believe JohnsInvestmentChronicle is unique: There are plenty of “tipsters” who will remind you of the “good ones” and quietly forget the disasters; I do not have that luxury as the Portfolio is there for all to see, backed with real money; mine!
 I have to confront my mistakes and deal with them; there is no hiding place!¬†Above all, this is a true expose of the trials and tribulations of a private investor!

 My name is John Rosier

 In June 1984, I left university with a degree in Zoology and started work in The City of London.
 I enjoyed the first 14 years of my career at Fleming Investment Management, initially as an analyst and then as a UK portfolio manager; in 1997 I was appointed Head of UK Equities.¬† I was a director at Henderson Global Investors from 1998 until 2004, before moving to the West End and working for two hedge funds.
 My investment career at Flemings and Henderson was focused on managing UK equity portfolios for corporate and local authority final salary defined benefit pension schemes as well as the reserve fund for the NSPCC.